 26 Oct 2020 Battening down the hatches

 Winter preparation for people with horses takes on a different meaning.
-Horse owners stock their barns with hay like others fill their pantries.
+Horse owners stock their barns with hay-like others fill their pantries.
 Frozen pipes can be catastrophic if horses can’t access water on frigid days.
 The vet for our barn fielded more colic calls in the past month than the prior five months.
 How many of us scrambled to dig out our heaviest coats, our thickest gloves, our long underwear?!

 During the warmer months, boarders at my barn are lucky to have two outdoor arenas to ride.
 Once winter kicks in with its full frigid force, traffic in our indoor arena might just become a parking lot.
-All of us are fortunate that the COVID spike hasn’t threatened our ability to care for our horses and ride.
+All of us are fortunate that the COVID spike hasn’t threatened our ability to care for our horses and riders.
 Yet.

 Because I am a product of the midwest, frigid temperatures aren’t foreign to me.
-For me, winter meant snowsuits and soggy mittens, snow forts and hot chocolate.
+For me, winter meant snowsuits and soggy mittens, snow forts, and hot chocolate.
 I started riding in the throes of winter, and while my mother navigated icy roads, I wore a parka and cantered for the first time.
-As an adult and as a horse owner, winter, now isn’t as idyllic especially during our COVID year.
+As an adult and as a horse owner, winter now isn’t as idyllic, especially during our COVID year.

 Winter, for me, allows my mind to drift, reflect, and write.
 I slow down with my horse and pause to inhale his icy breath, knock the icicles off his whiskers, and warm my hands under his blanket.
 I ride, yes, but these moments hold more meaning for me on dark mornings.